frank26080115/Bones-3D-Printer/ordered_lessons/lesson9.md

  * standoff spacers for the X and Y axis stepper motors
  * mounting part Z axis stepper motor

+When printing the gantry's rotary ball bearing mounts, please use consistent settings for all four pieces.
+The consistency between the four pieces will guarantee that the side rods are parallel and at equal heights.
+Please also use the same roll of filament for all four pieces.
+It's probably best to just print all four pieces at once in one print-job.

 Make sure all the holes on the 3D printed parts fit the screws that will go into them.
 Use a drill bit to drill them out if the holes do not fit the screws.

 If a hole or clamp is meant to fit in a bearing, and it doesn't fit, then that part should be re-designed and re-printed with a very slightly bigger diameter.
 Do not use a drill to widen these parts.